nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* property agent
-* has a need to manage a significant number of contacts
+* needs to manage a significant number of buyers, sellers and properties concurrently
+* often overwhelmed by a disorganised and inefficient database
+* wants to keep track of all information neatly categorised in one place
+* takes too long to manually go through each property to find one that matches a buyer's requirements
-* prefer desktop apps over other types
+* prefers desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
+* can type fast and prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: increases efficiency and convenience by allowing quick text-based inputs, separate functionalities for two contact bases (buyers and sellers) and properties, and optimized searching and filtering to automate property to buyer matches

 ### User stories